110Percent/lane-detection-keeping/notes/Various Notes/Proposal.md

 ## 10. Special Components & Facilities

 - Robot
-	- Should be provided by Professor Shen as previously mentioned
+	- Should be provided by Professor Shen as previously mentioned (?)
+	- Keep computation off the robot if we end up using it; just use it for sensing and motors
 - Test Track
 	- Bristol board with drawn lines for lanes
 	- Go into paved parking lot with tape for lanes